amelofilho/project-horse/ProjectDocument.md

 Skill Icons - Created the skill icons for both characters since no one had created them yet at the time.

-Audio Asset Acquisition - Looked for audio assets since none had been found at the time.
+Audio Asset Acquisition - Helped for audio assets since none had been found at the time.

 ---